 Coating for space applications demand hard and durable coatings.
 These coatings have been designed to meet the harsh environment of space without deterioration or shifting of the bandpass due to poor coating density.

-Satellites can be damage by the malicious or accidental irradiation of high power lasers.
+Satellites can be damaged by the malicious or accidental irradiation of high power lasers.
 Laser blocking filters are designed to protect the satellite’s focal plane from these threats.
 Reynard produces two types of LBF filters.
 An Optical Power Limiter (OPL) absorbs radiation, while a High Reflector (HR) reflects the radiation.
 The reflecting stack is all dielectric and thus reflects the unwanted laser radiation out of the satellite.
 Both techniques have advantages and disadvantages.
 Contact our sales department for a detailed discussion on the trade-offs.